grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=10 (0x0A) - Adjust Treble
-    VSCP_TYPE_MULTIMEDIA_ADJUST_TREBLE
-This is typically for adjusting the treble level settings of a sound device.
+    VSCP_TYPE_MULTIMEDIA_ADJUST_TREBLEThis is typically for adjusting the treble level settings of a sound device.
 Depending on the implementation, this could automatically adjust the bass level.
 To adjust left and right treble levels, a node would have to use separate zones or sub-zones for left and right.

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                          |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                          |